NoahHargrove/Dessert-Club/README.md

 ### Data Manipulation
 Done through Replit, so I will include the Replit link here.
 In the Replit, there should be a CSV file with correct data and an output noise data file that you can clear and rerun the code to see it work.
-I will also include a new folder called “Data Manipulation.”
+I will also include a new folder called `Data Manipulation`.
 This folder will contain the CSV from the final dessert survey, a text file for the code that can be copy-pasted into your own Replit, and finally the output file.
 To run the code, either click on the Replit link or copy the code from the text file into a new Replit Python project.
 Add the `dessert.csv`